Root Canal Therapy in Stuart, FL

 - What are the symptoms of a root infection?

-- Is a root infection a dental emergency?
+- Does a root canal infection mean a dental emergency?

 - Why do I need to save my tooth?